adi2026/Insurance_data_analysis/README.md

-Title:
+ Insurance Data Analysis Dashboard using Power BI

+#Project Title / Headline
-📊 Insurance Data Dashboard | Power BI Project 🚀
+Interactive Insurance Data Analysis Dashboard built using Power BI and SQL Server.

-Post Content:
+It provides insights into policies, claims, customers, and revenue to support data-driven decision-making.

+#Short Description / Purpose

-I recently created an Insurance Data Dashboard using Power BI to analyze and visualize key insights about policies, claims, customer demographics, and revenue trends.
+The purpose of this Insurance Data Analysis project is to analyze and visualize key insights related to policies, claims, customers, and revenue using Power BI.
+The dashboard helps track overall business performance, identify trends, monitor claim settlements, understand customer demographics, and support data-driven decision-making for improving operational efficiency and profitability.

-🔹 Project Highlights:
+#Tech Stack

 Data Source: Imported data from Microsoft SQL Server